kunalkumar2002/Meal-App/README.md

 - Remove from favourites button: Each meal has a remove from favourites button, clicking on which meal gets removed from favList.

-# the link of final hoisted page is :
+# the link of final hosted page is :
 - https://kunalkumar2002.github.io/Meal-App/

 # API Used